 A uniquely amazing event.
 The evening was utterly magical.
 Thank you!Audience member

-A generous donor has offered to support FREO by matching up to $12,500.
-Please help us reach this goal so we can continue to preserve and present the Erben organ.
-Double your impact with our $12,500 Matching Grant by donating today!
+A generous donor had offered to support FREO by matching up to $12,500.
+Thank you to all who participated!
+We exceeded our goal, which will help preserve and present the Erben organ.
+Start the year strong by donating today!

 This event celebrated the iconic film’s 100th anniversary; it was Charlie Chaplin’s first full-length feature.
 Friends of the Erben Organ (FREO) was thrilled to hear Peter Krasinski bring the film to life on the magnificent 1868 Henry Erben pipe organ.
 It is the first time the Erben has ever accompanied a film in its 153-year history.